Death and funeral of Pope John Paul II: Homily

-After kissing the text of the Book of the Gospels, cardinal Ratzinger stood before the congregants to offer the homily which included references to the life and service of Pope John Paul II.
-He spoke in Italian, first greeting the many political figures and religious leaders that had gathered, and then told the story of how the young Karol had answered the Lord's call, and became a priest after the persecution of the Nazis, the answer of the command: "Follow me!".
+After kissing the text of the Book of the Gospels, Cardinal Ratzinger stood before the congregants to offer the homily, which included references to the life and service of Pope John Paul II.
+He spoke in Italian, first greeting the many political figures and religious leaders that had gathered; and then told the story of how the young Karol had answered the Lord's call and became a priest after the persecution of the Nazis, the answer of the command: "Follow me!"
 Cardinal Ratzinger also told of John Paul II's life as a bishop, cardinal, and pope, frequently applying scripture to the pope's life.
-Finally, he told of the pope's devotion to Mary and the Divine Mercy of Christ.
-The cardinal's last words were about the end of Pope John Paul II's life: 'We entrust your dear soul to the Mother of God, your Mother, who guided you each day and who will guide you now to the eternal glory of her Son, our Lord Jesus Christ."
+Finally, he told of the pope's devotion to Mary and the Divine Mercy of God.
+The cardinal's last words were about the end of Pope John Paul II's life: "We entrust your dear soul to the Mother of God, your Mother, who guided you each day and who will guide you now to the eternal glory of her Son, our Lord Jesus Christ".

 Some construed the ending of the homily to mean that the pope had already entered into heaven, and had become a saint.

 Rite of Interment

 The people of Poland had wished for the heart of John Paul II to be removed from his body and transferred to Wawel Cathedral to be buried alongside the greatest of Poland's monarchs and National heroes.
-Cardinal Martínez Somalo said that the request would not be obliged, as per the dead Pope's wish not to have any parts of his body removed during preparation for the funeral.
+Cardinal Martínez Somalo said that the request would not be obliged, as per John Paul's wish not to have any parts of his body removed during preparation for the funeral.

 Cardinal Martínez Somalo, Camerlengo of the Roman Church, then presided over the Rite of Interment.
 It was a private service witnessed only by the highest-ranking members of the College of Cardinals.
 As is custom, Pope John Paul II was entombed in three nested coffins.
 The cypress coffin was sealed and tied with three red silk ribbons.

 The unified coffin was lowered into the ground, as the Pope requested, and covered with a plain stone slab featuring his name and dates of his pontificate.
 Pope John Paul II asked that his burial be like that of Pope Paul VI, not in an elaborate sarcophagus and ornate above-ground tomb, but in "bare earth".
 His remains lay in this tomb for six years before it was exhumed to prepare for his beatification in 2011.

-The middle plaques bear the following statement in Latin: